 To qualify, your submission must meet following minimum criteria:

-1. Only a linear readout is allowed to generate the output from your physical reservoir
+3. Only a linear readout is allowed to generate the output from your system.

-2. No artificial extensions of computational capabilities, e.g., additional memory or nonlinearities that are not part of the reservoir
+4. No artificial extensions of computational capabilities, e.g., additional memory or nonlinearities that are not part of the reservoir.

-4. Extension of existing works is allowed, but novelty is paramount
+5. Extension of existing works is allowed, but novelty is paramount.

 Time Line